socialvibe/truex-ads-docs/bluescript-reference.md

 ### Step

 A **step** (or **card**) defines a single, self-contained screen.
-No two steps can be presented simultaneously, but a step can be cached so that its state is preserved.
+No two steps can be presented simultaneously.
+Steps are recreated afresh whenever they are displayed.
+The ad developer can preserve state across steps with the use of global "key variables" if they need to programmatically restore a previous visual state.

 #### Step Properties